github/docs/content/actions/reference/workflow-commands-for-github-actions.md

 ::endgroup::
 ```

-Emitting a `group` with a title will instruct the logs to create a collapsible region up to the next `endgroup` command.
+Creates an expandable group in the log.
+To create a group, use the `group` command and specify a `title`.
+Anything you print to the log between the `group` and `endgroup` commands is nested inside an expandable entry in the log.

 #### Example